MINI WHEELER (2-4years)

 - Removal of all protruding objects such as chain guards, stands, bells, reflectors and pegs.

 - Front brakes are not permitted, nor are back pedal brakes.
-Only back wheel lever brakes are permitted.
+Only back level brakes are permitted.

 What safety gear will I need?